Merzasphor/MWSE/docs/source/lua/type/tes3mobileProjectile.rst

 tes3mobileProjectile
 ====================================================================================================

-A mobile object for a spell or ammo projectile.
+A mobile object for a physical projectile.

 Properties
 ----------------------------------------------------------------------------------------------------